This article was updated on 15 May 2018.

 If you are making an appointment with a private gynaecologist, expect to pay about $150 to $250 per visit, excluding additional cost of buying supplements.
 If you include in supplements, the first two visits may cost you about $500 to $700.

-If this is your first pregnancy, go ahead and get whatever the supplements that is prescribed by your gynaecologist.
+If this is your first pregnancy, go ahead and get whatever supplements is prescribed by your gynaecologist.
 This allows you to know what it is that you are buying.
 Subsequently, you can find the same supplements or those offered by other brands from outside pharmacies at a lower cost without being worried that you may buy the wrong stuff.

 Second & Third Trimester